diegozea/MIToS.jl/docs/src/MSA.md

 `annotate` keyword argument (in general, it's `true` by default) to indicate if the modification should be recorded in the MSA/sequence annotations.

-One common task is to delete sequences or columns of the MSA.
-This could be done using the functions `filtersequences!` and `filtercolumns!`.
-These functions take the MSA or sequence (if it's possible) as first argument and a `BitVector` or `Vector{Bool}` mask as second argument.
-It deletes all the sequences or columns where the mask is `false`.
-These functions are also defined for `Annotations`, this allows to automatically update (modify) the annotations (and therefore, sequence and column mappings) in the MSA.
+One common task is to delete sequences or columns of the MSA using the functions `filtersequences!` and `filtercolumns!`.
+They take the MSA as the first argument and either a boolean mask or a function as the second argument.
+You may also provide the function first, which enables the `do` block syntax.
+Elements for which the result is `false` are deleted.
+These functions are also defined for `Annotations`, allowing automatic updates of the annotations and the sequence and column mappings in the MSA.

 This two deleting operations are used in the second and third mutating functions of the following list: